terraform-mongodbatlas-modules/terraform-mongodbatlas-atlas-basic/README.md

 - Microsoft Azure
 - Multi-tenant cluster (free tier cluster)

 If specifying a provider other than the default, you must also specify the region name, as not all providers support the same regions.
-See the reference list for [AWS] [aws-region], [GCP] [gcp-region], [AZURE] [azure-region].
+See the reference list for [AWS](https://www.mongodb.com/docs/atlas/reference/amazon-aws/), [GCP](https://www.mongodb.com/docs/atlas/reference/google-gcp/), [AZURE](https://www.mongodb.com/docs/atlas/reference/microsoft-azure/).

 For TENANT clusters:
   - Analytics nodes cannot be defined due to resource limitations and cost management considerations.